VinayChaudhari1996/Stackoverflow-Question-Answering-/README.md

 #### Problem

-## To retrive answer for given query using higly unstructed stackoverflow data.
+## To retrive answer for given query using higly unstructured stackoverflow data.

 Given Input and Expected Output